-Creating awareness about the way energy is managed, procured and used — It’s important to be innovative and aggressive in pursuing and publicizing new product and service offerings based on new energy technologies and suppliers.
+Creating awareness about the way energy is managed, procured and used, — It’s important to be innovative and aggressive in pursuing and publicising new product and service offerings based on new energy technologies and suppliers.

 Creating contingent strategies for emergent future scenarios